catleejs/password-generator/README.md

 # Password Generator

+## This is an add-on to the source code: https://github.com/coding-boot-camp/friendly-parakeet

 ## Functionality:
     Able to generate a secured password and decide what characters it should include.

+    ### What It Can Do:
+        - You can decide if the generated password contains:
+            1. Numbers
+            2. Special characters
+            3. Length (between 8-128 characters)

 ###
     What it looks like: